 7. The Crown and Sugarloaf, Fleet Street

 Nestled in a lamp-lit corner off Fleet Street, with the spire of St Brides looming over it, there is something even more antediluvian about the Crown and Sugarloaf than its other Sam Smith's peers.
 In fact, we can't help but feel it's a ghost pub — one that only manifests itself when you seek it out.
 Certainly, whenever we've visited for a quick pint of Taddy lager and a packet of scratchings, we've been the first people in.
 Understated this pub may seem, yet the mosaic floor, veined marble counter top and gin palace mirrors, make it one of the most unspoilt pubs in central London.

 The Crown and Sugarloaf, 26 Bride Lane, EC4Y 8DT

 8. Ye Olde Cheshire Cheese, Fleet Street

 The bouquet of history smacks you round the chops the moment you step into this 17th century boozer (or maybe that's the smoking curling off the open fire).
 On a chilly winter's eve, there are few places in the city we'd rather frequent than this swarthy, multi-layered drinking den.
-Order a stout at the front room bar, and descend through the various levels of the pub, picking up sawdust on the bottom of your shoes as you go.
-For restaurant-quality food, The Chop Room offers cockle-warming roast pheasant with blackberry sauce, and woodland mushroom stroganoff.
-Or just grab a salty bar snack; a nervous bar girl and self-proclaimed inexperienced-cutter-of-huge-pork-pies, once accidentally cut us the heftiest hunk you've ever set eyes on.
+Order a stout at the front room bar, and descend through the labyrinthine levels of the pub, picking up sawdust on the bottom of your shoes as you go.
+For restaurant-quality food, The Chop Room offers cockle-warming braised pheasant with bacon, and puds drowned in custard.
+Or just grab a salty bar snack; a rookie barmaid, and self-proclaimed inexperienced-cutter-of-huge-pork-pies, once accidentally cut us the heftiest hunk you've ever set eyes on.
 It remains one of the best days of our lives.

 Ye Olde Cheshire Cheese, 145 Fleet Street, EC4A 2BU